The Supply Chain of the Future: from Reactive to Predictive

 Key Steps in the Supply Chain

-• Reduce costs Related to the procurement of components and raw materials
+• Reduce costs related to the procurement of components and raw materials

-• Shorten The distance and delivery time of supplies
+• Shorten the distance and delivery time of supplies

-Supply chain: method and management, the key steps
+Supply Chain: method and management, the key steps

 The Reactive Phase: immediate resolution of critical issues

-• Step 1: Analysis of critical supply factors (KPIs: Quality, Delivery, Cost and Inventory) on losses in Transformation /Conversion Cost;
+• Step 1: Analysis of critical supply factors (KPIs: Quality, Delivery, Cost, and Inventory) on losses in Transformation /Conversion Cost;

 The Preventive Phase: anticipating and managing future risks